MikeHeiber/Ising_OPV/README.md

 Ising_OPV
 =========

-This software tool creates and analyzes bulk heterojunction morphologies for further use in kinetic Monte Carlo simulation tools, such as [Excimontec](https://github.com/MikeHeiber/Excimontec).
+This C++ software package can be used to create and analyze bulk heterojunction morphologies for further use in kinetic Monte Carlo simulation tools, such as [Excimontec](https://github.com/MikeHeiber/Excimontec).
 This package implements an Ising-based model to quickly and efficiently generate three-dimensional bulk heterojunction morphologies on a cubic lattice in a parallel computing environment.
 In addition, morphologies derived from other simulations models or experimental measurements can be imported into the tool.
 Generated or imported morphologies are then rigorously analyzed to determine important morphological features such as the domain size, tortuosity, interfacial area to volume ratio, and more.
-If you would like some assistance in customizing this software tool for your particular research interest or application, please contact me to discuss collaboration options or feel free to contribute to the development of this open-source software tool.

 #### Major Features:
-- Create controlled binary phase separated blends with using tunable interaction energies and duration of phase separation
+- Create controlled binary phase separated blends with tunable interaction energies and duration of phase separation
 - Use smoothing to create idealized pure phase morphologies
 - Impart controlled interfacial mixing between domains
 - Create anisotropic morphologies using directionally dependent interaction energies